nickolasddiaz/16bitcomputer/README.md

 ❌ 16 bit logic-sim computer is not finished

-## How to run

-- `Command:` - python main.py

-Take input as code from:
-- `program.txt` - high level code

 The compiler generates three output files:
    - `program.tre` - Parse tree visualization